seansfkelley/seansfkelley.github.io/_posts/2021-10-29-a-tale-of-two-lights.md

 -------------------------------------------------------------------------------

 [^1]: Excuse the tiny, tiny negation bars.
 I couldn't figure out why the proper combining overline `&#773;` wouldn't work.
+[^2]: One could come up with many different representations that don't have overlapping rectangles, up to and including one that has a term for each 1.
+That would be equivalent to the original, lengthy boolean algebra expression I started with, which defeats the point of Karnaugh maps.
+This expression has fewer terms, and simpler terms, than any other representation that doesn't have overlapping terms.
-[^2]: The interpretation of the control scheme for the top light is left as an exercise to the reader.
+[^3]: The interpretation of the control scheme for the top light is left as an exercise to the reader.